dracarys983/SVM/README.md

 for this part are similar to the letter classification task except that now instead of _one_ input file, the input data has been divided into _five_ parts and you have to read the five files into one array.
 To be clear though, here are the details:

-__You are provided with some parts of the pipeline, while some parts are left for you to code__.
+This dataset contains five files (data\_batch\_1, .., data\_batch\_5) which are to be read such that all data is used for the train and validation splits. __You are provided with some parts of the pipeline, while some parts are left for you to code__.
 The parts where you need to write the code look like this:

 ```